 The Tribest Sousvant SV-101 is the best sous vide machine for visual people who want to see what is happening to their food while it cooks.
 It has a clear water container where the food pouches are placed.

-There are other sous vide ovens with a glass lid which you may be tempted to try and look through, but seriously the only thing you get a good look at, is condensation.
+You may be tempted to try and look through other sous vide ovens with glass lids.
+But seriously the only thing you get a good look at, is condensation.

-If you are curious about your food being cooked by the sous vide method, then the Tribest Sousvant is for you.
+If you are curious about your food being cooked by the sous vide method, then the Tribest Sousvant is the best sous vide machine for you.
 It give you a window into sous vide cooking.

-The Tribest Sousvant is stylish and can be left on your kitchen counter when you’re not cooking.
+The Tribest Sousvant is stylish and you can leave it on your kitchen counter when you’re not cooking.
 The top section has easy to grip handles for emptying the water.
 You simply lift it off the base and pour it into the sink.

 The features of the Tribest Sousvant sous vide oven: